mystere1337/libcfg-cpp/README.md

 ## Notes

-- The configuration file will be automatically created the first time you start the program.
+- The configuration file will be created the first time you start the program and values will be set to their defaults.
 - Currently supported setting types are listed [here](https://en.cppreference.com/w/cpp/io/basic_ostream/operator_ltlt)
 - boolean values need to be written as `0` or `1`